MGLG (Magellan Energy) Volatility: N/A% (As of Jun. 25, 2026)

 * For other sections: All numbers are in millions except for per share data, ratio, and percentage.
 All currency related amount are indicated in the company's associated stock exchange currency.

-Magellan Energy (Magellan Energy) Business Description
+Magellan Energy Business Description

-1370 Hurontario Street, Mississauga, ON, CAN, L5G 3H4
+Address 1370 Hurontario Street, Mississauga, ON, CAN, L5G 3H4

 Magellan Energy Ltd is an oil and gas exploration company.
-The Company is engaged in the extraction and production of small to medium-sized oil and gas properties.
+The company is engaged in the extraction and production of small to medium-sized oil and gas properties.